 Case 3:15-cv-00016-GEC-JCH Document 15-1 Filed 10/19/15 Page 9 of 40 Pageid#: 58

-We noticed that in Janie McFarland’s answers to Super 8 Motel’s first set of Interrogatories, she states she is known by other names of Janie McFarland; Janie Marie Farland; Janie Marie Holmes; and Janie Marie Hill.
+In Janie McFarland's answers to Super 8 Motel's first set of interrogatories, she states that she is also known as Janie McFarland, Janie Marie Farland, Janie Marie Holmes, and Janie Marie Hill.

 Plaintiff Janie McFarland, pro se, as and for her complaint against defendant CHAXU INC. d/b/a CHARLOTTESVILLE SUPER 8 MOTEL, upon knowledge as to herself, her direct interaction with Defendant, and other information and belief, declare and affirm the following: